 This is the first time I’ve worked with tiny scales.
 They are used in the same manner as the larger scales.
 Because they are small, they are more difficult to handle and see than the larger scales.
 I used magnification and worked with my modified micro-maille pliers.
 I found it helpful to have an awl or toothpick nearby for positioning jump rings and scales as I worked.
 You may want to use tape to help you keep the scales in the proper arrangement as you weave them (blue painter’s tape shown in photos).

 I had a lot of fun creating different earring designs.
-I connected scales in overlapping patterns and linear strips.
-I faced them in different directions producing smooth and spiky textures.
-I combined them with different maille weaves and beads.
+First, I connected scales in overlapping patterns and linear strips.
+Then I faced them in different directions producing smooth and spiky textures.
+Finally, I combined them with different maille weaves and beads.
 There are so many possibilities.
 I decided on this design for you.

 16 tiny scales *

 64 small 20g (AWG) 7/64″ ID jump rings *

 2 large 16g (SWG) 3/8″ ID jump rings *

 * The scales used here are 12mm x 7.6mm anodized aluminum in frost.
 The jump rings are anodized aluminum in black ice.